Save at least 15% when you subscribe!

 Every dog has "a bucket."

 Yes, you heard us right.
-They have a stress bucket that they carry around with them their entire life.
+Every dog has a stress bucket that they carry around with them their entire life.
 This bucket gets filled by exciting events, scary events and even internal events influenced by their general health.

 The thing is - as this bucket fills - their BARKING increases.
 BUT - not just barking.
 Here are just some of the behaviours we might expect an overflowing bucket to lead to!